 VPNs have a proven track record of getting past geographic content blocks without succumbing to the DNS blocking techniques certain streaming services use.
 For example, many users tried to utilize DNS proxies to bypass the Netflix content blocking, but these were the first to get targeted when Netflix started banning proxies.

 VPNs are much more consistent in getting past content blocks.
-IPVanish, in particular, is one VPN service we’ve found that gets past every content block we’ve tested it on.
+ExpressVPN, in particular, is one VPN service we’ve found that gets past every content block we’ve tested it on.
 We decided to put it to the test for Sling TV.

 While connected to an American server on the VPN, I decided to load up one of the live TV streams.
 My own cable TV package doesn’t include HGTV, so I decided to go with one of my current favorites.
 Property Brothers it is!